 If you’d prefer to watch my video review of SEMrush, you can watch it below:

-Now, let’s begin with a detailed analysis of my top 5 SEMrush features.
+Let’s dive in with a detailed analysis of the 5 best SEMrush features.

 5. Site Audit